Tom11Butler/DE-Capstone/README.md

 In this project I wanted to create a database that could be used for analysing historical residential housing transactions in the UK.
 On top of just getting the basic address information, I wanted to supplement this data with additional information.
 This data was the longitude and lattitudes of the properties, and the area classifications by postcodes for the data.
 With expanding the transfer date feature into its own table to extract data on the year, month, week and day of the transaction, the final data model is able to answer a lot more questions in a simpler way than if we stuck with the basic archival price-paid data from the UK government.

+### 1.1 Tech choices

+I chose to implement this database on Amazon Redshift.
+This is because I was dealing with Big Data, i.e., there were over 25 million rows in one of my datasets.
+This would be far too much for my local CPU to handle, hence the choice of a cloud based solution.

+The data was stored in an S3 bucket to take advantage of the COPY functionality from S3 to Redshift.

 ## 2. The data model

 The entity relationship diagram for this model is shown below.

 ![ERD](erd.png)

 ## 3. Data sources